 - Stalemate on large proposals: elimination of the 1031, capital gains, etc… There were a number of proposals to eliminate the 1031 exchange, raise income taxes, increase capital gains, etc… Look for most of these proposals to be seriously watered down as the republicans will try to block any large tax measures.
 This should help especially commercial real estate stay afloat.

 - Consumer confidence falls: I suspect with all this uncertainty on the president elect, there will be a short term hit to consumer confidence, I’m not sure if this will flow through to housing, but it could signal a slight slowdown in the final quarter of the year.

-- Commercial real estate will be rough: Regardless of the president, commercial real estate is poised for a challenging quarter and tough 2021.
+- Commercial real estate will be rough: Regardless of the president, the commercial real estate market is poised for a challenging quarter and tough 2021.
 There are fundamental structural changes occurring in the economy from lack of business travel, to offices, to hospitality, to restaurants that will take time to flow through.
 There will be considerable casualties in many commercial sectors.

 Although we don’t know the presidential pick at this point, it appears the Senate and house will be controlled by two different parties which will help “moderate” both parties’ platforms.
 The residential market will continue higher due to low rates, albeit at a slower pace, and should have plenty of capacity in the majority of markets to absorb the impending number of foreclosures.
 On the commercial side, the waters will remain rough in most sectors including office and retail.
 Fortunately, it will be unlikely that the 1031 exchange will be eliminated which should help keep liquidity on the commercial side.
 Unfortunately, we all have to sit tight a bit longer while the presidential race is decided to see what other impacts there will or will not be on residential and commercial real estate.